Use these lists of 350 character traits to help you select the positive and negative traits you need for the characters in your stories.

 - An unreliable character might lose a job and the course of the story will change.

-- A helpful character may inadvertently find out information when they are helping out.
+- A helpful or scrupulous character may inadvertently find out information when they are lending a hand.
+This information could create conflict and might force them to act or react.

-- Your characters could also aspire to be braver or more self-disciplined to improve their lives, but their selfishness or hostility will make sure this does not happen.
+- A hostile character may want to be included in society to improve their life, but their anger will ensure this does not happen.

 If you want to receive a free daily writing prompt, click here to join our mailing list.